jup-ag/space-station/labs/2-perpetual-exchange/2-trading.md

 ## Pricing

 On Jupiter Perpetual Exchange, **trades incur no price impact**, allowing for the execution of large trades precisely at the mark price.
-However, in periods of elevated volatility, a spread may occur between the Pyth pricing and the median price of reference exchanges.

 Mark prices are conveniently presented in the same row as the market name *(e.g., SOL-PERP)*.
-Notably, long positions are initiated at the higher price and closed at the lower price, while short positions are opened at the lower price and closed at the higher price.
+Notably, long positions and short positions are opened and closed at the same price as `Mark Price` when initiated market order.

 ## Fees